anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

  - Include your data either directly in the write-up or in the experiments folder
  - If you think it helps your explanation, you can include graphs of the outputs (we recommend that you do this for some of them)
  - We recommend that you keep your "N" (as in "N-gram") constant throughout these experiments.
 (N = 2 and N = 3 are reasonable.)

 ### BST vs. AVLTree ###
 Construct input files to NGramTester of your choosing to demonstrate that an AVL Tree is asymptotically better than a Binary Search Tree.
 <pre>TODO</pre>

-### BST Worst Case vs. BST Best Case ###
-We know that the worst case for a BST insertion is O(n) and the best case is O(lg n).
-Construct input files of your choosing that demonstrate these best and worst cases for a large n.
-How big is the difference?
-Is it surprising?
-<pre>TODO</pre>

 ### ChainingHashTable ###
 Your ChainingHashTable should take as an argument to its constructor the type of "chains" it uses.
 Determine which type of chain is (on average) best: an MTFList, a BST, or an AVL Tree.
 Explain your intuition on why